Market Analysis

 Resilience in the Face of Change: Strategies for the Residential Solar Market

-The U.S. residential solar market faces significant challenges, with a reported 31% decline in installations from 2023 to 2024, persisting into 2025.
-This downturn is largely attributed to high interest rates, decreasing net metering benefits, and the looming expiration of federal tax credits under the One Big Beautiful Bill Act (OBBBA).
+The U.S. This downturn is largely attributed to high interest rates, decreasing net metering benefits, and the looming expiration of federal tax credits under the One Big Beautiful Bill Act (OBBBA).
 However, despite these obstacles, innovative strategies and technologies are emerging that could help the industry adapt and thrive.

 Understanding the Downturn and Its Drivers